Eikemo-dev/glint-core/README.md

 ## Installation

-1. Download the latest release of **Glint Core** from the [Releases](https://github.com/YourUsername/GlintCore/releases) page.
+1. Download the latest release of **Glint Core** from the [Releases](https://github.com/Eikemo-dev/glint-core/releases) page.
 2. Place the downloaded `.jar` file into your Minecraft `mods` folder.
-3. Ensure that you have the correct version of **Minecraft Forge** installed.
+3. Ensure that you have the correct version of **Minecraft Fabric** installed.

 ## Compatibility

-Glint Core is designed to be fully compatible with **Minecraft 1.x.x** and requires **Minecraft Forge**.
+Glint Core is designed to be fully compatible with **Minecraft 1.21.3** (and newer versions) and requires [**Minecraft Fabric**](https://fabricmc.net) and [**Fabric API**](https://modrinth.com/mod/fabric-api).
 It's recommended to keep Glint Core up-to-date, as it serves as a foundational component for other Glint mods and may require updates to work with newer features.

 ## Contributing